Ashes 2023: Edgbaston, Headingley, The Oval, Lord's and Old Trafford to host Tests

 There had been reports Hampshire's Ageas Bowl was set to host its first Ashes Test match in the 2023 series having missed out in 2019.

-The Ageas Bowl, Glamorgan's Swalec Stadium and Trent Bridge all failed in their bids to host the Ashes although the Nottingham ground will host four Test matches in the five-year period until 2024.
+But it, Glamorgan's Swalec Stadium and Trent Bridge all failed in their bids to host the Ashes, although the Nottingham ground will host four Test matches in the five-year period until 2024.

 "As the world's third oldest Test match venue, it's incredibly important to us that we continue to stage a significant amount of Test cricket," said Nottinghamshire County Cricket Club chief executive Lisa Pursehouse.

-"Of course, we would have very much liked to have staged an Ashes Test, having hosted terrific matches here in 2013 and 2015, it would have been the icing on the cake."
+"Of course, we would have very much liked to have staged an Ashes Test.
+Having hosted terrific matches here in 2013 and 2015, it would have been the icing on the cake."

+Gloucestershire, Durham, Glamorgan and Hampshire will all host England one-day internationals at their grounds throughout the five-year period, with the latter two also set to stage T20 internationals.

 Cities announced for new T20 competition